it3049c-fall22-henderson/js-and-dom-exercises-steelesh/README.md

 ## Self-Reflection:
 <!-- What did you learn that you found interesting -->
+I found the exercises helpful to learn DOM manipulation.
+The videos helped me out a lot to understand the properties and methods.
 ### How long it took you to finish this?
 It look me 2 hours to complete this lab